jiaxiaojunQAQ/jiaxiaojunQAQ.github.io/_pages/about.md

 # 🎉 News
-- *2023.12*: &nbsp; One papers on AI safety and robustness are accepted in AAAI2024.
+- *2023.12*: &nbsp; One paper on AI safety and robustness are accepted in AAAI2024.

 # 📝 Publications